-In light of the nature of the equity crowdfunding scheme of raising a small amount of funds from each of a large number of investors, certain restrictions apply in the equity crowdfunding system.
-The amount of funds raised per issuer must be less than \$100 million per year and the amount of funds contributed per investor to an issuer must not exceed \$500,000 per year.
+In terms of the nature of equity crowdfunding of raising a small amount of funds from each of a large number of investors, certain restrictions apply in the equity crowdfunding system.
+The amount of funds raised per issuer must be less than ¥100 million per year and the amount of funds contributed per investor (excluding professional investors) to an issuer must not exceed ¥500,000 per year.
 In addition, considering that investment frauds involving unlisted stocks and corporate bonds continue to take place, the method of solicitation for investment is limited to using (i) the website and (ii) email assuming the use of the aforesaid website, and solicitation by telephone and visits by securities companies, etc. are prohibited.